mmpetarpeshev/parcelLab-SRE/README.md

 ## Feature improvements
 1. Pipeline Enhancement: Consider splitting the test steps into a separate pipeline as they expand.
 2. Traefik Ingress: Explore exposing the service with Traefik Ingress (template available in the chart).
-   Note: Traefik deployment to minikube requires additional work.
+   Note: Traefik deployment to Minikube requires additional work.
 3. Resource Creation Enhancement: Improve conditional creation of resources for better resource management.